safojan/object-oriented-programming/Virtual_Functions_In_C++/README.md

 ## What are virtual Functions in c++ ?
--in simple words
+- Nn simple words
-Virtual function is a member function. decleared in base class /parent class. is redefined (overridden) by the drived/child class.
-When you refer to a derived class object using a pointer or a reference to the base class, you can call a virtual function for that object and execute the derived class’s version of the function
+Virtual function is a member function decleared in base class /parent class is redefined (overridden) by the drived/child class When you refer to a derived class object using a pointer or a reference to the base class, you can call a virtual function for that object and execute the derived class’s version of the function